Skip to main content

 Ektaal Aad Layakari Variation Notation

-This section details the Aad Layakari variation, shown over two full cycles (24 beats total).
+This table shows the Aad Layakari variation, shown over two full cycles.
 Each beat is filled with a three-syllable pattern.
-Pay close attention to the pauses ('S') and the changing bols.
-Note how the starting phrase changes in the second cycle.

 First Cycle